janegca/css-art/README.md

 ---

-<sup>\*</sup> Images are built using a tutorial as reference.
-In each case the
+<sup>\*</sup> Images are built using a tutorial or codpen as reference.
+In each
-code is refactored or the design slightly modified.
+case the code is refactored or the design slightly modified.